isu-kim/PyPeripheral/UpdateLog.md

 That is the main update of this project.
 Although I am still working on turning this project into OOP based project, some of major things are already shifted to OOP Classes.
 Actually, to be honest, I did not know how to use Classes.
 That was the main thing that I had not used a single Class in my project, which was kind of dumb.
 Now I know how to use Classes a little bit in order to organize all the functions and variables neatly for myself and others as well.

 Now working on Tkinter for GUIs.
 As I have mentioned up above, I am a seriously bad designer.
 I had never developed GUIs at all.
 Personally, I am more used to CLI environment.
 This would make some think that I am just a geek (Joking).
 So, If there are someone with Tkinter skills, please let me know.
 I need some of your help with this project.
 I can develop GUIs in slower pace, however, I have bunch of other things to do with this project; SDK Wrapping, Reactive keys, and other things.
+***
+**2019.09.14**

+ - Source Code optimization.
+ - Working on Mystic Light  (MSI)
+ - Working on Reactive Keys

+***Personal Comments***
+Sorry for no updates for a while.
+I have been going to school right now to study some things that would be not of a help for my entire life.
+It has been Korean Thanks Giving holiday for about 2 days till now and 2 days to go.

+I have been working on MSI Mystic Light and I am quite done with it.
+No, not in the positive way.
+In a negative way.
+There are some things that are getting in my way for developing Mystic Light SDK for Python.

+1. Shitty Documentation.
+2. Almost impossible for Python Wrapping.
+3. 32bit only DLLs.
+4. Lack of C++ skills.

+Their documentation is almost no help at all.
+There are some function details, however it is almost not a help at all.
+I am pretty sure that they even did not know what they were making at the first place.
+No explanation of the variable types, no example for their codes, not a single help from them.

+I had been almost doing everything I can and I came to conclusion that wrapping this into Python module is almost impossible (at least for me).
+The dll they provided was 32bit based, which is kind of not a definitely a good thing for developers nowadays.

+The python version that this project had been developing was based on 64bit version.
+Not 32bit version.
+It is possible for me to get that dll working by using [msl-loadlib](https://github.com/MSLNZ/msl-loadlib) .
+I full saw the dll working at the moment right now.
+However, the things are more quite complicated right after this process is done.

+As some of you know, the data types between C(++) and Python is different in terms of a lot of things.
+C is kind of more low-level based data types.
+However, Python is more of a high-level based data types (actually there is not a term in Python for data types.

+For example, in this dll for Mystic Light, there is a Structure called "SAFEARRAY" which is not supported in python.
+Also, I have tried to make this structure in python for this thing to get working.
+However, there has to be a difference between the real one and Python one since it is written in different language.
+For example, structure of SAFEARRAY contains SAFEARRAYBOUND which should be created as a structure(class) for Python.
+Also, SAFEARRAYBOUND is connected to something called LPSAFEARRAYBOUND.
+If you solve a question there is another one to solve. which is kind of impossible for me to implement this feature to Python .

+The last thing is that I am almost unable to use C++.
+It would be just great for me to turn this whole project into C++ .
+However, I lack so much C++ skills.
+It took about 2 days for me to include SDK header files into my project.
+However, it is not working at all.

+I will keep trying for myself and everyone who would be using this program in the future.